Trump Campaign Urges Change in Debate Topics But Not Rules

 “It is completely unacceptable for anyone to wield such power, and a decision to proceed with that change amounts to turning further editorial control of the debate over to the Commission,” Stepien said.

-Trump pulled out of what was supposed to be the second debate with Biden scheduled for Oct.
-15 after the commission decided it would be conducted virtually due to the president’s Covid-19 diagnosis on Oct.
+Trump pulled out of what was supposed to be the second debate with Biden, scheduled for Oct.
+15, after the commission decided it would be conducted virtually because of the president’s Covid-19 diagnosis on Oct.
 1.

 The president began traveling again last week after testing negative, according to his physician, and his campaign has said there was no medical reason not to have the debate in person.